OnyedikachiO/My-Intro/README.md

 # 🎯 Objective

-As a recent graduate with a solid foundation in agricultural science and a deep passion for cybersecurity, I am seeking a challenging role where I can apply and expand my skills in **penetration testing** and **threat intelligence**.
+As a recent graduate with a deep passion for cybersecurity, I am seeking a challenging role where I can apply and expand my skills in **penetration testing** and **threat intelligence**.
 My goal is to:

 - Contribute to securing digital infrastructures
 - Continuously learn and solve complex security problems